-- 3. After turning power switch on, push the "forward" (FWD) button (B) Fig. 22.
-Then slowly turn the knob (A) clockwise to the desired speed. - 4.
-To stop spindle without turning the power off, press the stop button (C) Fig. 22 on the control panel. - 5.
+- 4. To stop the spindle without turning the power off, press the stop button (C) Fig. 22 on the control panel. - 5.
 To restart, press the FWD button (B).
-The spindle will gradually return to the speed at which it was stopped.
+The spindle will gradually return to the speed at which it was stopped. - 6.
+The REVERSE (REV) button (D) Fig. 22 will reverse the spindle rotation. - 7.
+To return back to forward direction, press FWD button (E) Fig. 22.

-6. The REVERSE (REV) button is used FOR SANDING PURPOSES ONLY.
-NOTE: When using the faceplate, be certain that the faceplate locking screw (A) Fig. 23 is tight.
-NOTE: To remove faceplate, loosen the set screw (A) Fig. 23 two full turns.
-Use the supplied wrench (B) Fig. 23B to loosen the faceplate, then remove the face plate from the spindle.
+AWARNING When using the faceplate, tighten the faceplate locking screw (A) Fig. 23 to avoid personal injury or damage to the machine.

+NOTE: To remove the faceplate, loosen the set screw (A) Fig. 23 two full turns.
+Engage the spindle lock (C) and use the supplied wrench (B) Fig. 24 to loosen the faceplate.
+Remove the face plate from the spindle.